 The context of the generation into which you were born, or the historical era of your life, is yet another filter through which you process phenomenon such as gravity, light, sound, scents.

 To understand personal experience, we can look at the level of the filter.
 Psychotherapy often works with the filter of development, delving into family history and personal narrative.
 Immigrants can maintain a sense of belonging by maintaining their cultural filter in their adopted homeland.
 As a society, we grapple with the implications of the era of information and the implications of addictive, manipulative media on the generation we call digital natives.

 But what if instead of focusing on the filters, we identified with the phenomenon of what we experience through our senses: light, sound, scents, pressure, gravity?
 The commonality of our collective human experience is there - something to which we all belong, regardless of the filters of our perception.
 Learning to experience phenomena with more precision, with more clarity, is a way to anchor into universal forces that are not colored by filters.

 Can you embody the force of gravity very clearly through your bones, evenly through your joints, in way that allows the force of gravity to move through you?
 It's an act of surrender from the normal 'doing' mode of cognitively-driven tasks.
 But it is also an engagement with the environment in a way that is driven by refined perception.
 In some traditions they call this using 'life force' and it feels like a sort of non-doing.
 There is a sense of action, but it is deeply supported instead combative.
 Like surfing, you are hooking into a force that is larger than yourself, allowing you to surrender and enjoy the ride.
-Learning to do this with the fundamental act of perceiving sensation and navigating them through the body is a skill for a lifetime.
+Learning to do this is a skill for a lifetime.